 Another clade to make note of is the clade that groups photosynthetic organisms together.
 Not only are these organisms photosynthetic, but they are also all found in aquatic environments.
 Either the environmental location of these bacterium, or the fact that they are photosynthetic and light is important to their survival have led to kaiC being highly conserved in this clade compared to the bacteria that are naturally found in the soil.

-In order to gain a deeper understanding of the functional categories of these phylogenetic groups future studies could take additional genes controlled by KaiC and bacteriophytochromes and investigate if the clade organizational structure changes.
+In order to gain a deeper understanding of the functional categories of these phylogenetic groups future studies could take additional genes controlled by kaiC and bacteriophytochromes and investigate if the clade organizational structure changes.
 It would be useful to look at genes that are specific to virulence and host defense evasion as well as genes that are known to be related to beneficial interactions with hosts.
 Whole genomes could also be analyzed to look at total relatedness of these species.

 References